 - Those families or clans that fought in the Crusades were awarded a Coat of Arms, and these would have the clan's battle cry on a banner above the helm.
 The clan motto is always placed below the shield.
 The pattern on the shield and the battle cry were critical devices for determining true allies from imposters.

 - "¡Desperta Ferro!" (literally, "Awake iron!"), the most characteristic battle cry of Iberian Almogavar warriors.
+Which they accompanied by hitting their swords with rocks to make sparks fly.

 - The Indonesians in their war of independence: "MERDEKAAA!" note